digital-cargo/good-practice-shipment-tracking/README.md

 ## Required functions

-The open tracking use case is an easy starting point for a ONE Record transition.
-As it doesn't directly include the conclusion of a contract and can usually be considered as "one way communication", not all technical ONE Record features must be used.

 The following technical features are required on the data provider side:

 - Implemented basic requests: GET, POST
 - Generating and managing links for linked data
 - Support publish and subscribe

-Not necessarily required are

-- Processing external change requests
-- Providing an audit trail
-- Supporting access delegation

 On the data consumer side, even less functions are required for pure data consumption from the open tracking API: